 - Prediabetes.
 Prediabetes is a condition in which your blood sugar level is higher than normal, but not high enough to be classified as diabetes.
 Left untreated, prediabetes often progresses to type 2 diabetes.

-- Gestational diabetes.
-If you developed gestational diabetes when you were pregnant, your risk of developing type 2 diabetes increases.
-If you gave birth to a baby weighing more than 9 pounds (4 kilograms), you're also at risk of type 2 diabetes.
+- Pregnancy-related risks.
+Your risk of developing type 2 diabetes increases if you developed gestational diabetes when you were pregnant or if you gave birth to a baby weighing more than 9 pounds (4 kilograms).

-- Polycystic ovarian syndrome.
-For women, having polycystic ovarian syndrome — a common condition characterized by irregular menstrual periods, excess hair growth and obesity — increases the risk of diabetes.
+- Polycystic ovary syndrome.
+Having polycystic ovary syndrome — a common condition characterized by irregular menstrual periods, excess hair growth and obesity — increases the risk of diabetes

-- Foot damage.
-Nerve damage in the feet or poor blood flow to the feet increases the risk of various foot complications.
+- Slow healing.
 Left untreated, cuts and blisters can become serious infections, which may heal poorly.
 Severe damage might require toe, foot or leg amputation.

 - Hearing impairment.
 Hearing problems are more common in people with diabetes.

-Healthy lifestyle choices can help you prevent type 2 diabetes.
-Even if you have diabetes in your family, diet and exercise can help you prevent the disease.
-If you've already received a diagnosis of diabetes, you can use healthy lifestyle choices to help prevent complications.
-And if you have prediabetes, lifestyle changes can slow or halt the progression from prediabetes to diabetes.
+Healthy lifestyle choices can help prevent type 2 diabetes, and that's true even if you have biological relatives living with diabetes.
+If you've received a diagnosis of prediabetes, lifestyle changes may slow or stop the progression to diabetes.

-- Eat healthy foods.
+- Eating healthy foods.
 Choose foods lower in fat and calories and higher in fiber.
 Focus on fruits, vegetables and whole grains.